upcoming classes & events

 Want to learn more about this outing?
 Click the button below!

-Wild Women Walk - Flower Moon (free)
+Wild Women Walk - Flower Moon (FULL)

 Join Licia, naturalist and educator from Firecraft Northwest, on this full moon walk for women.
 May’s full moon is known, among other names, as the Flower Moon as we start to see many blossoms along the trails.